 The course will take place as live web course.

-- Digital Media (video/image/movie) Content Production and Broadcasting, Social Media Analytics,
+- Media Content and Art Creation (including fake data creation/detection), Social Media Analytics,

 - Smart Cities/Buildings and Assisted living.

-This two-day short course focuses on Computer Vision and Image Processing theory, their applications in the above-mentioned diverse domains and new challenges ahead.
+This two-day short course focuses on Machine Learning and Deep Neural Network theory, their applications in the above-mentioned diverse domains and new challenges ahead.
 It consists of two parts (A, B) and each of them including 8 one-hour lectures and related material (slide pdfs, lecture videos, understanding questionnaires).

 This short course is hosted by Aristotle University of Thessaloniki (AUTH).
 It is ranked 153/182 internationally in Computer Science/Engineering, respectively, in USNews and is the biggest University in SE Europe.